-In 1918, George Thomson moved south in the winter months and was pro at Bellaire in Florida and played in the West Coast Open.
+In 1918, he moved south during the winter months and was pro at Bellaire in Florida and played in the West Coast Open.
 In 1920

 he qualified for the PGA championship at Flossmoor in Chicago and reached the last sixteen.
-George also played in exhibition matches to
+He also played in exhibition matches to

 raise money for the United War Work Fund in 1918 and played in an open tournament at Pinehurst in 1923.
 He became an American citizen in

-November 1919 and the following year he took his wife Theresa to meet his family in North Berwick for the first time.
-In March 1921 George
+November 1919 and the following year he took his wife Teresa to meet his family in North Berwick for the first time.
+In March 1921 he

-Thomson was joined in America by his sister Christina and brother Archie Thomson a golf club-maker with Ben Sayers & Son.
+was joined in America by his sister Christina and brother Archie Thomson, a golf club-maker with Ben Sayers & Son.
 George resided at

 In March 1928 Thomson played in the La Force open championship at Miami Florida and returned to Scarsdale for the start of the season in

 April.
 In 1930, George spent the winter in Scotland and returned to America the following year.
-In 1942 George resided at 9 Charlotte
+In 1942 he resided at 9 Charlotte

-His younger brother Archibald Thorburn Thomson was born 4 July 1902, at 42 Victoria Road, North Berwick.
-His wife Isabel was from St
+George's younger brother Archibald Thorburn Thomson was born 4 July 1902, Heriot Place, North Berwick.
+He apprenticed as a golf clubmaker

 Golf Club before enlisting in the 2nd Bn.
 Royal Scots in 1915.
 Willie Thomson was killed in France in 1917, aged 25 years.
 He was buried